cambiotraining/bacterial-genomics/materials/29-pathogenwatch.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Obtain pneumo metadata from pneumowatch.
+- Analyse _S. penumoniae_ genomes on _Pathogenwatch_ and extract relevant information to use as metadata to annotate phylogenetic trees.

 :::